 There are still a few sitting on the fence, a two bob each way bet, not fully convinced they need to jump so quickly.
 The fence sitters will be shut out.

 With the rate of technological change happening in the EV space, the speed of development and improvements in both costs and technology will reveal ICE vehicles for what they have become – bad deals.
 One hundred year tech, toxic exhaust, expensive to operate, expensive to maintain, 20% efficient, poor performance, restrictions on use and plunging resale values as the penny drops.

 The economics are about to switch or may already have for total cost of ownership.
 Over the next eight years, around 2025, higher performance, cheaper to operate, longer range EVs will be cheaper to buy than the cheapest ICE vehicle.

 There may even be ICE graveyards of unsaleable vehicles as people realise and start ditching their unsaleable ICE cars.
 This has already happened in Madrid as news of the diesel bans spread.
 Unsaleable diesels are ending up on lots in Madrid and being exported overseas as no one wants them locally.
-Resale values for diesels in the UK have dropped a quarter in 2017 as the crackdown on the toxic machines intensifies.
+Resale values for are dropping precipitously in Europe as the crackdown on the toxic machines intensifies.

 The internal combustion engine was quite the invention all those years ago.
 It has served us well in many respects but just as the motor vehicle supplanted ‘old tech’ horse travel, EVs are about to replace the internal combustion engine with a far superior technology.